John-Piper/Rcsvg/cran-comments.md

 Checked on macOS-latest (release), windows-latest (release), ubuntu-latest (devel), ubuntu-latest (release) and ubuntu-latest (oldrel-1).

+## Downstream dependencies

+There are currently no downstream dependencies for this package

+## Other information

-Frist submission of the package.
+First submission of the package.